-"I acknowledge, my love, that this is a severe trial for you," said Mrs. Irvin, sitting down by her, and affectionately taking her hand; "but remember, my Ellen, it comes from GoD; it is He who gave her unto us, and if it is His will to remove her-"
+"I acknowledge, my love, that this is a severe trial for you," said Mrs. Irvin, sitting down by her, and affectionately taking her hand; "but remember, my Ellen, it comes from God; it is He who gave her unto us, and if it is His will to remove her-"

-"You think she will die, then !" cried Ellen, interrupting her aunt; "Good Gon support me!" continued she, clasping her hands with unaffected sorrow.
+"You think she will die, then!" cried Ellen, interrupting her aunt; "Good Gob support me!" continued she, clasping her hands with unaffected sorrow.

-"That, my dear," said her aunt, while she kissed her wet cheek, " is a proper prayer, and GoD will hear and answer it: compose yourself, my child.
-She may not be in the danger our fears suggest; next week, we shall go to Bristol, and she may recover; but if it should please GOD, that it should be otherwise, will you be so selfish as to regret her admission into Eternal Happiness?
-Remember, your situation in life may not, nay, it cannot, be expected to be what it has hitherto been! trials and temptations will arise, which, if it should be the will of THE ALMIGHTY to take her to Himself, Anna will escape.-This has been the first affliction you have known," continued Mrs. Irvin, pleased to see Ellen more composed, " and I am happy in seeing you apply to the only sure source of comfort under it."
+"That, my dear," said her aunt, while she kissed her wet cheek, "is a proper prayer, and God will hear and answer it: compose yourself, my child.
+She may not be in the danger our fears suggest; next week, we shall go to Bristol, and she may recover; but if it should please God, that it should be otherwise, will you be so selfish as to regret her admission into Eternal Happiness?
+Remember, your situation in life may not, nay, it cannot, be expected to be what it has hitherto been! trials and temptations will arise, which, if it should be the will of the Almighty to take her to Himself, Anna will have known," continued Mrs. Irvin, pleased to see Ellen more composed, "and I am happy in seeing you apply to the only sure source of comfort under it."